NCERT Book Solutions For Class 9 History Chapter 4 – Free PDF Download

 Before the coming of the industrial revolution, the ships of the early 19th century were made of wood.
 Britain maintained its colonial possessions through the Royal Navy with its huge number of naval fleets.
 But in order to maintain them vast tracts of oak forests in England were cut down.

 This caused a logistical problem for the Royal Navy as a regular supply of timber was required to build new ships and maintain the old ones.
 It was easily remedied by cutting down forests of its colonies.
-Huge acres of forests disappeared as a result with some areas seeing almost complete deforestation as a result
+Huge acres of forests disappeared as a result with some areas seeing almost complete deforestation.

 (c) Agricultural Expansion